hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 ...
 {% endhighlight %}

+When the parent process call `os.fork()`, you can imagine that all source code is copied into a new child process.
+At this point, the parent and child process see the same code and run in parallel.

+If the running code is belong to the child process, `pid` will be **0**.
+If the running code is belong to the parent process, `pid` will be the process id of the child process.

+When `os.execvp` is invoked in the child process, you can imagine like all the source code of the child process is replaced by the code of a program that is being called.
+However, the code of the parent process is not changed.

+When the parent process finishes waiting its child process to exit or be terminated, it returns the status indicating to continue the shell loop.

+**Run**
+===

-Now, try running our shell and input `mkdir test_dir2`.
+Now, you can try running our shell and enter `mkdir test_dir2`.
 It should work properly.
 Our main shell process is still there and waits for the next command.
 Try `ls` and you will see the created directories.

 However, there are some problems here.

 First, try `cd test_dir2` and then `ls`.
 It's supposed to enter the directory `test_dir2` which is an empty directory.
 However, you will see that the directory was not changed into `test_dir2`.

 Second, we still have no way to exit from our shell gracefully.

 We will continue to solve such problems in Part II.
 (Coming soon)